Skip to Main Content

 Where Box Hill's Cultural Identity Meets a Design-Driven Hotel Program

 Box Hill has spent the better part of two decades quietly becoming one of Melbourne's most consequential dining and cultural suburbs, driven by a dense Chinese-Australian community along Whitehorse Road and a commercial strip that runs harder on authenticity than on polish.
-It is not a neighbourhood that typically plays host to design-led hotel programs.
+It is a neighbourhood that rarely plays host to design-led hotel programs.
 That context is precisely what makes Art Series - The Chen's presence on that same road worth examining.
 Situated at 850 Whitehorse Road, the hotel operates within a suburb whose visual identity is defined by shopfront signage in traditional characters, weekend market crowds, and a street-level texture that has little interest in performing for visitors.
-A Michelin Selected property — recognised in the 2025 Michelin Hotels guide — occupying that setting signals something specific about how the Art Series group reads opportunity.
+A Michelin Selected property, recognised in the 2025 Michelin Hotels guide, occupying that setting signals something specific about how the Art Series group reads opportunity.

 The Art Series Model and What It Actually Means in Practice